Hendrix-CS/csci235/index.md

 applying the ideas investigated in the just-completed unit.

 The first class day for each project will be a brainstorming session in which students devise topics, select project partners, establish project goals, and begin work on the project.
-The second class day will be a working session for the project.
+The second class day will be a working session for the project, including a brief oral presentation of current project progress.
 On the third class day, each group will give a presentation to the class about their project.

 ### Project Reports
-For each project, each student (even if part of a team) should submit an individual project report.
-Each report includes the following:
+For each project, each student (even if part of a team) should write a project report entry in their journal.
+Each project report entry includes the following:
 * Description of the project goals
-* A project log, which includes the following for every work session:
-  * Date of the work session, including start and end times.
-  * Goals for the session.
-  * Brief descriptions of activities undertaken.
-  * Observations of activities.
-  * Assessment of the degree to which session goals were met.
 * A discussion of each ROS2 node created for the project.
   * For each node, discuss the following:
     * To what does it subscribe?
     * To where does it publish?
     * How does it determine what to publish?
     * What other interactions with the environment does it have?
+* A discussion of how the ROS2 nodes worked together to enable the robot to achieve the project goals.
 * A conclusion detailing the degree of success of the project and describing future work, that is, the next steps to take if the project were to continue.

 ### Project Presentations

+On project work days prior to the due date of each project, each team will give a brief project update.
+The project update should include three slides:
+* A title slide, including the name of the project and team participants.
+* A slide describing the project goals.
+* A slide discussing the current status of the project.

 On the due date of each project, each team will give a presentation about their project.
 The presentation should include the following: